-- Always wear chemical-resistant gloves, such as nitrile, when working near resins or with partially cured parts.
+- Always wear chemical-resistant gloves, such as nitrile, when working near materials or with partially cured parts.
 It is recommended to wear approved goggles and protective clothing.
 Protective clothing includes, but is not limited to: closed-toed shoes, full-length pants, and splash-resistant lab coats or equivalents.
 3D Systems recommends using 100% nitrile gloves; however, other chemical-resistant gloves will suffice.
 Do NOT use latex gloves, as they do not provide complete chemical protection.

-- Avoid breathing in vapors from resin.
+- Avoid breathing in vapors from material.
 To avoid breathing in vapors: when opening an upper or lower build chamber, allow a few seconds to pass before putting your face near the opening.
 Your facility may require that Printer vapors be vented to outside air.
 If this is the case, please see the section Top of Printer, as well as the Facility Requirements Guide, for information on external ventilation recommendations.

-- If a small amount of resin gets on your clothing, remove the article of clothing as soon as possible (it might be a good idea to have a change of clothes on hand just in case).
+- If a small amount of material gets on your clothing, remove the article of clothing as soon as possible (it might be a good idea to have a change of clothes on hand just in case).
 Have contaminated clothing dry cleaned.
 DO NOT wash in a regular washing machine that drains into wastewater.
-If a particularly large amount of resin gets on your clothes, it is best to discard them according to all local, state, and federal regulations.
+If a particularly large amount of material gets on your clothes, it is best to discard them according to all local, state, and federal regulations.
 Keep contaminated clothing away from food and drinks.
 Wash hands thoroughly after handling contaminated clothes, even if you wore protective clothing/gloves to handle them.

 - High temperatures may cause a spontaneous polymerizing reaction, generating heat and pressure.
-Closed resin containers may rupture or explode during a runaway polymerization.
+Closed material containers may rupture or explode during a runaway polymerization.
 Use a water spray or fog to reduce or direct vapors.

 WARNING: USE FIRE EXTINGUISHERS SUCH AS CARBON DIOXIDE, DRY CHEMICAL, OR FOAM.
 A SPRAY OF WATER MIGHT ALSO BE EFFECTIVE.
 DO NOT USE A DIRECT JET OF WATER OR SMOTHERING TO EXTINGUISH BURNING RESIN OR SOLVENTS.

 WARNING: Do Not MIX DIFFERENT RESINS TOGETHER.
-DOING SO WILL RENDER BOTH resinS INEFFECTIVE.

-Figure 4 Resin Storage
+Figure 4 Material Storage

-Resin Spill Containment
+Material Spill Containment

 WARNING: Untrained personnel should be evacuated from the area.